TestWeaver: Execution-aware, Feedback-driven Regression Testing Generation with Large Language Models: Efficiency of Test Case Generation (RQ2)

 In this experiment, we aim to investigate how code coverage evolves throughout three phases of test generation in {\tool}: (1) \textit{Seed Initialization}, (2) \textit{Test Generation}, and (3) \textit{Test Re-Generation}.

 As seen in Figure~\ref{fig:coverage-increase}, the coverage starts at 54\% after the initial phase and increases to 62\% during the second phase, highlighting the effectiveness of our backward slicing strategy, trimming down the irrelevant statements to help the LLMs focus on the important ones.
 By limiting the LLM’s attention to only the code statements relevant to the uncovered targets, slicing reduces the input size to just 69–78\% of the original code, resulting in more focused and effective prompt construction.
+This result confirms our Key Idea~1 in our design listed in Section~\ref{sec:key-idea-1}.
 In the third phase, coverage rises further to 68\%.
 While slicing narrows the context, LLMs may still struggle with complex control flows or variable interactions.
-To address this, {\tool} incorporates our feedback mechanism, specifically provides additional guidance including the "closest" test cases and inlined execution information.
-These two feedbacks help the LLM better infer execution semantics and reduces hallucination.
+To address this, {\tool} incorporates our feedback mechanism, specifically provides additional guidance including the ``closest'' test cases and inlined execution information.
+These two feedbacks help the LLM better infer execution semantics and reduce hallucination.

-Notably, our approach remains effective even on highly complex modules in the CM suite.
+\paragraph{Comparative Analysis} Notably, our tool remains more effective even on highly complex modules in the CM suite.
 Let us use a case study on the module \code{typesystem.fields}, exceeding 550 lines with a cyclomatic complexity over 350.
 We further illustrate this improvement by comparing {\em per-prompt coverage progression} between {\tool} and the best baseline, \textsc{CoverUp} (Figure~\ref{fig:prompt_progression}).
 The X-axis shows the number of prompts, while the Y-axis shows the line coverage in percentage.

 To compare with the best baseline \textsc{CoverUp} (Figure~\ref{fig:prompt_progression}), {\tool} consistently achieves higher line coverage with each prompt, while \textsc{CoverUp} frequently encounters coverage plateaus.
 Notably, its longest plateau persists for about 30 consecutive LLM retries.
 After reaching its maximum coverage at the 98th prompt, \textsc{CoverUp} stalls at 63\% coverage, even after more than 20 additional retries.
 In contrast, {\tool} continues to make progress: it surpasses 63\% at the 112th prompt and reaches 75\% by the 120th prompt.